 Creditors must decide whether to approve or reject an IVA.
 There will be a creditors’ meeting arranged, so that they can make the decision to approve or reject the proposed IVA.
 Creditors cannot be forced to approve an IVA.
 However, most creditors tend to favour an IVA proposal, as long as it represents your best offer.

-In order for an IVA to gain approval, there must be a vote in favour of the proposal by at least seventy-five percent of the value of creditors voting.
+In order for an IVA proposal to gain approval, there must be a vote in favour of the proposal by at least seventy-five percent of the value of creditors voting.

 Creditors may also ask for modifications to the proposal.
-For example, they may agree to the proposed IVA if you agree to make some modifications.
+For example, they may agree to the proposal if you agree to make some modifications.
 You do not need to agree to the modifications immediately.
 If you need time to consider them, there can be an adjournment of the creditors’ meeting for up to fourteen days.
 However, if you immediately agree to the proposed modifications, the IVA can be approved during the initial meeting.

 Is an IVA the right choice?